Mental Health Facilities Garland County, AR

 Small Group Therapy Division Of Counseling Clinic Inc

-Small Group Therapy Division Of Counseling Clinic Inc is a mental health treatment center in Garland County, AR, located at 311 Whittington Avenue, 71901 zip code area.
-Small Group Therapy Division Of Counseling Clinic Inc provides residential treatment and partial hospitalization/day treatment.
-Small Group Therapy Division Of Counseling Clinic Inc offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Small Group Therapy Division Of Counseling Clinic Inc is a mental health clinic in Garland County, Arkansas, located at 311 Whittington Avenue, 71901 zip code.
+Small Group Therapy Division Of Counseling Clinic Inc offers partial hospitalization/day treatment and residential treatment.
+Small Group Therapy Division Of Counseling Clinic Inc provides psychotropic medication, group therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
 Small Group Therapy Division Of Counseling Clinic Inc also supports people with serious mental illness.
-Additional services at Small Group Therapy Division Of Counseling Clinic Inc consist of supported employment, supported housing and case management.
+Some other services provided by Small Group Therapy Division Of Counseling Clinic Inc include supported employment, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn More